Fatmire09/Smart-Greenhouse-Controller/README.md

 The RGB led turns green when the stepper motor is in action.

-The led turn red when both pump and motor are running.
+The led turns red when both pump and motor are running.

 ## Video and Presenation
 Project presentation: